-An introduction to the short story as developed by native writers and the significance of the genre as a cultural phenomenon.
+Examines short stories as developed by American writers and the significance of the genre as a cultural phenomenon.
 Prerequisites: ENG 104 and 106, or consent of instructor.
-Offered fall semester, odd years.
+Offered in the fall, every sixth semester (T1).

 LIT 443 Medieval and Renaissance Literature